buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ``nextSlave``
      If provided, this is a function that controls which slave will be assigned future jobs.
-     The function is passed three arguments, the :class:`Builder` object which is assigning a new job, a list of :class:`SlaveBuilder` objects and the :class:`BuildRequest`.
+     The function is passed three arguments, the :class:`Builder` object which is assigning a new job, a list of :class:`WorkerForBuilder` objects and the :class:`BuildRequest`.
-     The function should return one of the :class:`SlaveBuilder` objects, or ``None`` if none of the available slaves should be used.
+     The function should return one of the :class:`WorkerForBuilder` objects, or ``None`` if none of the available slaves should be used.
      As an example, for each ``slave`` in the list, ``slave.slave`` will be a :class:`BuildSlave` object, and ``slave.slave.slavename`` is the slave's name.
      The function can optionally return a Deferred, which should fire with the same results.